AsmaBenHmidene/food-sales-predictions/README.md

 The properties of products and and outlets that play crucial roles in increasing sales are as follow:

- 1. outlet types: since Supermarket Type3 shows the highest sales average (3700), it will be recommended to increase the number of this type of supermarket instead of Supermarket Type 3 which represent the main type among all outlets(65%).
+ 1. Outlet types: since Supermarket Type3 shows the highest sales average (3700), it will be recommended to increase the number of this type of supermarket instead of Supermarket Type 1 which represent the main type among all outlets(65%).

- 2. properties of products: >  Regular products represent the principle sales and more specifically seafood.
-Fruits and vegetables come in the second position even though they represent the main products offered for sales.
+ 2. Properties of products: Regular products represent the principle sales and more specifically seafood.
+Fruits and vegetables come in the second position even though they represent the main products offered for sales in the outlets.
+Those products are essentials for daily food consumption
 For Low fat item, starchy foods represent the most selled product.

- 3.
+Fruits and vegetables, seafood and starchy foods are essentials products for daily food consumption, which explain why they represent the main sales in the outlets.

+ 4. From the correlation between outlets sales and MRP of product, we can conclude that Items with MRP between 140 and 270 represent the highest items'sales.
+It is recommended to increase the visibity of those products to increase outlets sales.

+ 5. Model Performance
+- Overall, the best model is definitely the linear regression model, by far it outperformed the regression tree model.

 ## Limitations & Next Steps

-More of your own text here
+  Other factures can play an important role to confirm the proposed recommendation, for example, increasing the number of supermarket type 3 might be costy due to the dimension of those market or their location.Collecting more information will help to make a final decision.
+Therefore, as a next step, it will be recommended to study in deepth the sales in supermarket type 3 and considere it a model to ameliorate the sales in the other type of outlets.

 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact: Asma Ben Hmidene **asmabhpython@gmail.com**